iamthenoah/RenourishedDelightMod/README.md

 <br>

 This mod overhauls how eating works, encouraging players to think more about what food choices they make.
-Heavily inspired by Valheim's food system and designed to delighfully well with the [Farmer's Delight](https://github.com/vectorwing/FarmersDelight/blob/1.20/README.md) mod.
+Heavily inspired by Valheim's food system and designed to work delighfully well with the [Farmer's Delight](https://github.com/vectorwing/FarmersDelight/blob/1.20/README.md) mod.